cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 ZAP scans take hours.
 We recommend you start in the morning.
 There are two separate scans to run and the second one takes considerably longer than the first.

-- Check that you have the [latest stable version of ZAP](https://www.zaproxy.org/download/) or install via Homebrew with `brew cask install/update owasp-zap` (recommended).
+- Check that you have the [latest stable version of ZAP](https://www.zaproxy.org/download/) or install via Homebrew with `brew cask install (or brew upgrade --cask) owasp-zap` (recommended).
 Upgrade if necessary.

 - Be sure you have Firefox installed (with Homebrew `brew cask install firefox` or any way you chose).
 Chrome does not support proxy settings while Firefox does.